KairoBoni/boltons/README.md

 docker rm -f $(docker ps -a -q) docker volume rm $(docker volume ls -q)
 ```
-:warning: During the build of the codes in go, it can fail to get the library, and yes, they do not have a rety for that, if that happens, **clean the docker** compose and re run the application.
+:warning: During the build of the codes in go, it can fail to get the library, and yes, they do not have a rety for that, if that happens, **clean the docker compose** and re run the application

 ### Testing